Offshore wind power gets foothold in US with Rhode Island project

 “Our belief is once Block Island is up and running, it will bring offshore wind from theory to reality in the United States and open up opportunities to build larger projects,” said Jeffrey Grybowski, Deepwater Wind’s CEO.

-Representatives from the U.S. Department of the Interior, the Bureau of Ocean Energy Management and environmental organizations toured the offshore construction site in overcast conditions on Monday morning, as vessels hauled the giant steel foundations into place.

-Offshore wind projects have been delivering power in Europe since the 1990s, with nearly 2,500 turbines connected to the grid, but they have struggled to gain a foothold in the United States due to worries about cost, the aesthetics of towering wind turbines within view of the coasts and the impact on birds and whales.
+Offshore wind projects have been delivering power in Europe since the 1990s, with nearly 2,500 turbines connected to the grid, but they have struggled to gain a foothold in the United States due to worries about cost, the aesthetics of towering wind turbines within view from the coasts, and the impact on birds and whales.

 “Rhode Island was very forward-thinking and had designated a specific development area,” said Alexander Krolick, Societe Generale’s energy project finance director for the Americas.
 SocGen and Key Bank have provided about $300 million for the project, according to Deepwater, which is based in Providence.